-To every business there’s a lifecycle.
+To every business, there’s a lifecycle.
 For construction companies, your business lifecycle starts with the cost estimate.
-As the starting point for all construction jobs, the cost estimate has direct impact on everything that will follow.
+As the starting point for all construction jobs, the cost estimate has a direct impact on everything that will follow.
 An estimate that is clear, concise, accurate (as can be), and on time will have a direct effect on everything that follows or does not.

 Put simply, construction cost estimating software is computer software designed specifically for contractors to predict how much a construction project will cost, what materials they need, and how much of it they need to order.
 There are certain differences between construction cost estimating software.
 Some are designed specifically for costs and measurements of various metals, while others are designed specifically to deal with the financial side of the business too.
 How do you know which one is right for you?
 We did the leg work for you and checked dozens of providers that can help you align costs and send out professional invoices.

-Welcome to 2018, where where customers want quotes and estimates – and they want it now.
-While you’re taking out your measuring tape, and fiddling with the calculations at the office on a spreadsheet, some other carpenter, architect or builder has whipped out an app and given your client a quote on the spot.
+Welcome to 2020, where customers want quotes and estimates – and they want it now.
+While you’re taking out your measuring tape, and fiddling with the calculations at the office on a spreadsheet, some other carpenter, architect, or builder has whipped out an app and given your client a quote on the spot.
 I know that it may seem like some unnecessary bells and whistles and “if it ain’t broke don’t fix it” but don’t underestimate the importance of the Wow Factor.
-It could be what sets you apart and what helps you get stick out in a sea of hard hats.
+It could be what sets you apart and what helps you get the stick out in a sea of hard hats.
 Not to mention, it will actually save you time and money.
 If you haven’t yet, it’s time to embrace technology and be able to provide accurate calculations and costs.
 Some apps are free, while others charge a monthly or yearly fee.
 It’s important to compare costs and functions to choose the one that’s best for you and your business.

 Cost is not the only factor to consider when choosing the right app.
 It’s important to define what needs this system will serve and what functions it must perform to enable you to do your job.
 Every business has its own needs and requirements but here’s what you should factor in to narrow your decision:

-Ease of use: Downloading a tool that you don’t understand or can’t use is no bueno.
+Ease of use: Downloading a tool that you don’t understand or can’t use is not a good fit, that’s just obvious.
 If you’re not the only one accessing it, make sure that your employees or other team members know how it functions.